WuerthPhoenix/tornado/src/tornado/snmptrapd_collector/doc/README.md

 - Tornado engine IP address: _127.0.0.1_
 - Tornado engine port: _4747_

-The perl script should automatically reconnect in case the Tornado engine is not temporarily not available.
+The perl script should automatically reconnect in case the Tornado engine is
+temporarily not available.

-Given a snmptrapd messages that contains the following information:
+Consider a snmptrapd messages that contains the following information:
 ```
 PDU INFO:
   version                        1